 - Bike & Walk to School/Work Day

 GALAvanting is designed to promote and encourage learning, teaching, and telling the stories behind sustainable community building.
 “GALAvanters” arrange carpools and caravans to nearby events and learning opportunities related to sustainability.
 GALAvanting destinations may include educational film screenings, sustainability related workshops, winter farmers’ markets, legislative hearings, or any other educational or community building activity.

 Wolfeboro Area Farmers’ Market

-G.A.L.A. has a booth every week at the Wolfeboro Area Farmers’ Market (WAFM) where folks come come hear more about our work, enjoy a pedal-powered smoothie, learn from an educational demonstration, and meet some of our most awesome volunteers.
+G.A.L.A. occasionally has a booth week at the Wolfeboro Area Farmers’ Market (WAFM) where folks come come hear more about our work, enjoy a pedal-powered smoothie and meet some of our most awesome volunteers.
 The market takes place at Clark Park on South Main Street (across from Huggins Hospital) every Thursday between 12:30pm and 4:30 pm between June and October, and in the First Congregational Church the first and third Saturday (10am to 2pm) over the winter months.